DavidBarts/cquack/README.md

 Installing
 ----------

 Quack builds on both MacOS and Linux.
-With a few minor changes to list.c and quack.c, it should build on most fully POSIX-compliant operating systems.
+With a few minor changes to `list.c` and `quack.c`, it should build on most fully POSIX-compliant operating systems.
 (Quack relies on certain particulars of how POSIX-compliant kernels launch and manage processes, so *will not* run properly on Windows.
 Sorry.)

 To build, just type: